 Setting up Drupal hook templates

-Using version control systems
+Using GIT version control system

 After you have set up localhost, and installed your Drupal, create a new PHP project with File > New Project, PHP, PHP Application with Existing Sources.

 After clicking “Next”, you can set your project’s properties.
 I suggest using the sites folder of your installed Drupal as Sources folder.
 Select 5.3 for PHP version and UTF-8 for encoding.
 You don’t need to store Netbeans metadata in a separate directory.

 Now you can click “Finish”, and you will see your newly-created project.
 After creating a new file, you can use the autocomplete, and you are ready to use your NetBeans for Drupal development.

 Helpful Tools (Plugins and Helpers)

 Visit https://www.drupal.org/node/1764074 for an overview of a simple to install and use Netbeans 8.2+ plugin that helps automate some of the above including new module files templates.